Julie R. Gralow MD

-Julie R. Gralow, MD is the the Jill Bennett Endowed Professor of Breast Medical Oncology and professor of global health at the University of Washington School of Medicine, a member of the clinical research division at the Fred Hutchinson Cancer Research Center, and director of breast medical oncology at the Seattle Cancer Care Alliance.
+Julie R. Gralow, MD, is the Chief Medical Officer and Executive Vice President of the American Society of Clinical Oncology.
+She previously served as the Jill Bennett Endowed Professor of Breast Medical Oncology and professor of global health at the University of Washington School of Medicine, was a member of the clinical research division at the Fred Hutchinson Cancer Research Center, and was director of breast medical oncology at the Seattle Cancer Care Alliance.

-Dr. Gralow is actively involved in breast cancer clinical care, education, and research.
+Dr. Gralow is internationally known for her breast cancer clinical care, education, and research.
 She has conducted local and national clinical trials related to breast cancer treatment, prevention, and survivorship.
-Her main area of research specialization is in understanding the relationship between breast cancer and the bone environment.
+Her main area of research specialization is understanding the relationship between breast cancer and the bone environment.